 10 Simple Steps

-The next step is to define what type of business you’re building, the entity or structure in the eyes of Alabama law, and then register it with the state.
+The next step is to decide which business entity is right for you and then register it with the state.
 Regardless of the type, once incorporated you and your brand will be protected and gain a variety of tax breaks.
-Best to get this step taken care of close to conception for smoothness’ sake.
+Most importantly, your personal assets (house, personal bank account, etc) will be protected.

 Nice!
 Once you’ve named, registered and incorporated tax time’s going to be much less of a hassle.
 From low sales and income tax rates to competitively priced utilities, you’ll likely find Alabama to be very hospitable.
 They’re about smart-incentives that promote growth and development.